alex-west/M2RoS/readme.md

 ## How to Contribute

-1. Fork this repository.
+1. Fork this repository (if you please).
 2. Make something better.
 Perhaps start by doing something like:
+   - Checking the issue tracker.
    - Giving a function or variable a (better) name.
    - Properly defining a RAM address (eg. labelName: ds 1).
+   - Turning a magic number into a constant.
    - Turning a raw pointer (eg. $4242) into a proper label (eg. enemyAI_squeek).
-   - Adding a missing label
+   - Adding a missing label.
-   - Adding informative comments
+   - Adding informative comments.
    - etc.
 3. Verify that your changes still result in a byte-for-byte identical game.
 4. Submit a pull request.

-At the current phase of this project, please refrain from moving any chunk of code into a separate file.
+Please refrain from moving any chunk of code into a separate file without first discussing it in the issue tracker.

 If you have questions or comments, please drop by the #metroid-ii channel on the [MetConst Discord](https://discord.gg/xDwaaqa).